natalie-alphafour/mind-ai/API_DOCUMENTATION.md

 ### Troubleshooting Bubble.io Integration

-If you encounter errors like "Unexpected end of JSON input", "Request body is empty", or status code 400/500:
+If you encounter errors like "Request body is empty" or status code 400:

 1. **Check Data Type Setting** ⚠️ **CRITICAL**
    - In your API call configuration, ensure **"Data type" is set to "JSON"** (not "form-encoded" or "text")
    - This ensures Bubble sends the request with `Content-Type: application/json`

-2. **Verify Parameters are in the Body Section** ⚠️ **CRITICAL**
+2. **Verify Parameters are in the BODY Section** ⚠️ **MOST COMMON ISSUE**
-   - Parameters MUST be added in the **"Body"** tab/section of the API call, NOT as query parameters
+   - **Parameters MUST be in the "Body" tab, NOT as "Query parameters"**
    - In Bubble's API Connector:
-     - Click on the API call you created
+     - Click on your API call
-     - Go to the **"Body"** tab (not "Query parameters" or "Headers")
+     - Go to the **"Body"** tab (look for tabs like "Headers", "Body", "Query parameters")
      - Add your parameters there: `message`, `temperature`, `model`, etc.
-   - If parameters are in the wrong section, Bubble will send an empty body
+   - **If parameters are in "Query parameters" instead of "Body", the body will be empty!**

 3. **Verify Parameters are Set in Workflow**
    - Make sure the `message` parameter is not empty when calling the API